paramoNNNN/BTCLookUp/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Cron

+In order to handle the notifications, Github actions come in use as Vercel serverless functions have execution timeout.

+You can check the code [here](.github/workflows/checkChanges.yml) and the actions [here](https://github.com/paramoNNNN/BTCLookUp/actions).

 ## Setup

 To setup the project: